eavonius/powerdelivery/getting-started.markdown

   </div>
 </div>

 The *Delivery:Role* statement contains all code that will execute when this role is applied to a node as part of a [target](targets.html).
-The *-Up* parameter indicates this is what we want to happen when the role is applied normally (conversely *-Down* is where you can author a rollback).
 The second line declares the three special parameters that are passed to every role.
-These are the [$target parameter](reference.html#target_parameter) (which provides many properties you can use in your role), the [$config parameter](reference.html#config_parameter) to allow you to access [configuration variables](configuration.html), and the [$node parameter](reference.html#node_parameter) which contains the name or IP address of the node the role is currently executing on.
+These are the [$target parameter](reference.html#target_parameter) (which provides many properties you can use in your role), the [$config parameter](reference.html#config_parameter) to allow you to access [configuration variables](variables.html), and the [$node parameter](reference.html#node_parameter) which contains the name or IP address of the node the role is currently executing on.
 We're not using them here so you can ignore them for now.

 <a name="targets"></a>

 ## Create a target

-In powerdelivery, every sequential deployment process you want to complete during one run is represented by a target script.
-You can [read more about targets here](targets.html).
+In powerdelivery, every sequential deployment process you want to complete during one run is represented by a [target](targets.html) script.

 <br />